benchristel/process-to-processes/src/SoftwareDevelopment/Forces.md

 <div class="summary-block">

-- How do we deal with competing priorities and needs on a software project?
+How do we deal with competing priorities and needs on a software project?

 </div>

 It's common to speak of software "requirements", as if our to-do list were set in stone and absolutely everything on it must get done.
-In reality, few software products have such hard requirements.
+But in reality, few software products have such hard requirements.
+Usually, we are in a situation where some to-do items are more important than others, and time and money are limited.
+To avoid over-spending on unimportant items, the members of a {{link BalancedTeam}} constantly renegotiate the {{link Team/Scope "scope"}} of the project—see {{link Team/NegotiateScope "negotiating scope"}}.

-In this book, I'll refer to **forces** instead of "requirements".
+Therefore, it is useful to think of software as being shaped by **forces** instead of "requirements".
 A force is a soft constraint that pushes the {{link SoftwareSystem system}} to develop in a certain direction.
 Not all forces are equally strong—they have a magnitude.
 Forces can push in the same direction and add together, or they can oppose each other and cancel out.